rbuerki/pandas-cub-library/README.md

 - pytest
 ```

-This file will be used to create a new environment named `pandas_cub`.
-It will install Python 3.6 in a completely separate directory in your file system along with pandas, jupyter, and pytest.
-There will actually be many more packages installed as those libraries have dependencies of their own.
-Visit [this page][2] for more information on conda environments.

-### Command to create new environment

-In the top level directory of this repository, where the `environment.yml` file is located, run the following from your command line.

-`conda env create -f environment.yml`

-The above command will take some time to complete.
-Once it completes, the environment will be created.

-### List the environments

-Run the command `conda env list` to show all the environments you have.
-There will be a `*` next to the active environment, which will likely be `base`, the default environment that everyone starts in.

-### Activate the pandas_cub environment

-Creating the environment does not mean it is active.
-You must activate in order to use it.
-Use the following command to activate it.

-`conda activate pandas_cub`

-You should see `pandas_cub` in parentheses preceding your command prompt.
-You can run the command `conda env list` to confirm that the `*` has moved to `pandas_cub`.

-### Deactivate environment

-You should only use the `pandas_cub` environment to develop this library.
-When you are done with this session, run the command `conda deactivate` to return to your default conda environment.

 ## Test-Driven Development with pytest

 The completion of each part of this project is predicated upon passing the
 tests written in the `test_dataframe.py` module inside the `tests` folder.

-We will rely upon the [pytest library][1] to test our code.
-We installed it along with a command line tool with the same name during our environment creation.

-[Test-Driven development][3] is a popular approach for developing software.
-It involves writing tests first and then writing code that passes the tests.

-### Testing

-All the tests have already been written and are located in the `test_dataframe.py` module found in the `tests` directory.
-There are about 100 tests that you will need to pass to complete the project.
-To run all the tests in this file run the following on the command line.

-`$ pytest tests/test_dataframe.py`

-If you run this command right now, all the tests will fail.
-You should see a line of red capital 'F's.
-As you complete the steps in the project, you will start passing the tests.
-There are about 100 total tests.
-Once all the tests are passed, the project will be complete.

-### Automated test discovery

-The pytest library has [rules for automated test discovery][4].
-It isn't necessary to supply the path to the test module if your directories and module names follow those rules.
-You can simply run `pytest` to run all the tests in this library.

 ### Running specific tests